rapidsai/cudf/python/cudf_polars/docs/overview.md

 # Containers

 Containers should be constructed as relatively lightweight objects around their pylibcudf counterparts.
-We have four (in `cudf_polars/containers/`):
+We have three (in `cudf_polars/containers/`):

 1. `Scalar` (a wrapper around a pylibcudf `Scalar`)
 2. `Column` (a wrapper around a pylibcudf `Column`)
-3. `NamedColumn` (a `Column` with an additional name)
-4. `DataFrame` (a wrapper around a pylibcudf `Table`)
+3. `DataFrame` (a wrapper around a pylibcudf `Table`)

-The interfaces offered by these are somewhat in flux, but broadly speaking, a `DataFrame` is just a list of `NamedColumn`s which each hold a `Column` plus a string `name`. `NamedColumn`s are only ever constructed via `NamedExpr`s, which are the top-level expression node that lives inside an `IR` node.
+The interfaces offered by these are somewhat in flux, but broadly speaking, a `DataFrame` is just a mapping from string `name`s to `Column`s, and thus also holds a pylibcudf `Table`.
+Names are only every attached to `Column`s and hence inserted into `DataFrames` via `NamedExpr`s: these which are the top-level expression nodes that live inside an `IR` node.
 This means that the expression evaluator never has to concern itself with column names: columns are only ever decorated with names when constructing a `DataFrame`.

 The columns keep track of metadata (for example, whether or not they are sorted).
 We could imagine tracking more metadata, like minimum and